gvwilson/sensibleadventures/coriandel/coriandel.md

 "And what *is* the common life like these days?" he asked, a lion trying to decide if a rabbit is worth chasing or not.

-"Oh, it's hard, Your Highness, harder than you know.
+"Oh, it's hard, Your Grace, harder than you know.
 Why, look at us.
 Months we spent, driving cattle down from Darp, and what do we get?
 Look here."
 He turned his head and screwed up his face so the emir could see the gap in his teeth. "'ou 'ee?
 Lost that tooth in service, and there's my pay gone getting the